-In Madagascar, with a rate of access to electricity of only 4.8% in rural areas, 14 million rural people live without access to modern energy services.
-The Café Lumière project targets the forgotten rural populations of Madagascar with electrification strategies.
+In Madagascar, where only 4.8% of the population are able to access electricity in rural areas, 14 million people living in the countryside have no access to modern power supply services.
+The Café Lumière project targets rural populations in Madagascar overlooked by electrification strategies.
 It starts from several observations:

 - The low standard of living and the isolation of these populations make access to the electricity grid difficult and costly.
-They have access only to inefficient lighting solutions that are dangerous for their health (kerosene, candles) or, for the richer households, costly individual electrification such as solar kit or generator.
+They have access only to inefficient lighting solutions that are dangerous for their health (kerosene, candles) or, for the richer households, costly individual electrification solutions such as solar kits or generators.

-- These solutions do not respond to productive needs.
+- These solutions do not respond to production needs.

-– On the other hand, there has been a relative failure of electrification projects in the public services (school, health centre) over the past two decades, due to the difficulty of mobilizing and financing long-term resources to ensure the maintenance of the systems.
+- In addition, there has been a relative failure of public service electrification projects (schools, health centres) for two decades due to the difficulty of mobilizing and financing resources over the long term to ensure the maintenance of the systems.

-This project is the result of the convergence of several innovation processes carried out in parallel by the actors who are currently involved in this project.
-The first step was to formalize the need for a new approach to the idea of a multi-service energy platform in isolated rural environments, an existing concept that has had only mixed results..
-This step was initiated by Electriciens sans frontières at the end of 2011 from the experience of past projects seeking to combine collective and individual energy services.
-The second step was to create a working group bringing together actors from the field, experts from several disciplines and bringing innovative approaches to access to energy in isolated rural areas in developing countries.
+The first stage was to formalize the need for a new approach to the idea of a multiservice energy platform in isolated rural environments, an existing idea that has had only mixed results.
+This stage was initiated by Electriciens sans frontières at the end of 2011 from the experience of past projects seeking to combine collective and individual power supply services.
+The second step consisted of creating a working group bringing together actors in the field, experts from several disciplines and leaders of innovative approaches in the field of energy access in isolated rural areas in developing countries.

-The project is based on the analysis of more than 50 electricity access projects carried out by Electriciens sans frontières in a dozen countries, including Madagascar, on the experience feedback from the GRET multifunctional platform programme in Mauritania, and on the analysis of electrification projects carried out in Madagascar in recent years.
+The project is based on the analysis of more than 50 electricity access projects carried out by Electriciens sans frontières in ten countries including Madagascar, on the feedback from the French Research and Technological Exchange Group’s (Groupe de Recherche et d’Echange Technologique (GRET)) multifunctional platform programme in Mauritania, and on the analysis of electrification projects carried out in recent years in Madagascar.